PHILIPPE BOLTON, RECORDER MAKER

 the tuning knife

-Finish the job by cleaning the hole with small rolls of progressively finer grained abrasive paper (240, 320, 400). the recorder: polishing a hole with abrasive paper
+Finish the job by cleaning the hole with small rolls of progressively finer grained abrasive paper (240, 320, 400).

-how to put wax in a recorder hole the recorder: putting wax inside a hole
+the recorder: putting wax inside a hole

-Some practical examples :
+Practical examples :

-Which hole ?
+Which hole to work on?

 recorder hole numbers